FAQs

 Do I Need to be Present for the Inspection?

-While it is not required, it is beneficial for the client to be present during this process, as you can get an in-depth look at what our inspectors are doing, and have them on hand to ask questions.
+While it is not required, it is beneficial for the client to be present at the end of the inspection, as you can get an in-depth look at what our inspectors are doing, and have them on hand to ask questions.

 However, if you are unable to be present.
 Our inspector will arrange a conference call with you at your convenience to go over the report in detail and assure you are 100% comfortable with the information.